ADSRichards/Lattice_Dynamics/README.md

 # Lattice Dynamics

-This repository will include dynamical simulations of lattice excitations.
+Simulating the equations of motion for lattice models.

 ![](Plots/Harmonic16.gif)